cedardb/docs/content/references/datatypes/text.md

 group by s collate "en_US_ci";
 ```

+### Choose the Right Locale
-In addition, the expected ordering of diacritics can also depend on the specified collate:
+The expected ordering of diacritics can depend on the specified collate.
+French Candians, for example, seem to have a specific preference about the lexicographical order of diacritics:

 ```sql
 with strings(s) as (
    values ('cote'),